Co-Separating Sounds of Visual Objects

 Our \textsc{Co-Separation} deep network is implemented in PyTorch.
 For all experiments, we sub-sample the audio at 11kHz, and the input audio sample is approximately 6s long.
 STFT is computed using a Hann window size of 1022 and a hop length of 256, producing a $512 \times 256$ Time-Frequency audio representation.
 The spectrogram is then re-sampled on a log-frequency scale to obtain a $T \times F$ magnitude spectrogram of $T = 256, F = 256$.
 The settings are the same as~\cite{zhao2018sound} for fair comparison.

 Our object detector is trained on images of $C=15$ object categories from the Open Images dataset~\cite{OpenImages2}.
-We filter out low confidence object detections for each video, and keep the top two\footnote{This agrees with the number of objects detected by our pre-trained detector in most training video.
-We did not try any other values.} detected categories.
+We filter out low confidence object detections for each video, and keep the top two\footnote{This is the number of objects detected in most training videos; relaxing this limit does not change the overall results (see Supp.).} detected categories.
 See Supp.~for details.
 During co-separation training, we randomly sample 64 pairs of videos for each batch.
 We sample a confident object detection for each class as its input visual object, paired with a random scene image sampled from the ADE dataset~\cite{zhou2017scene} as the adaptable object.
 The object window is resized to $256 \times 256$, and a randomly cropped $224 \times 224$ region is used as the input to the network.
 We use horizontal flipping, color and intensity jittering as data augmentation. $\lambda$ is set to 0.05 in Eq.~(\ref{equation7}).
 The network is trained using an Adam optimizer with weight decay $1 \times 10^{-4}$ with the starting learning rate set to $1 \times 10^{-4}$.
 We use a smaller starting learning rate of $1 \times 10^{-5}$ for the ResNet-18 visual feature extractor because it is pre-trained on ImageNet.